dlill/DynSysBio2019/Exercises/aufgaben00.tex.md

 $$
 on the interval t=[0,1] given (t_0 = 0.1, K = 4, k = 2).
 A data point is to be simulated by adding a normally distributed random number with mean 0 and standard deviation 0.05.

 1. Simulate data for 100 timepoints in [0,1]
-1. Generate a data vector y without noise, a data vector yn with noise and a data vector yerr=y.*sigma for the errors.
+1. Generate a data vector y without noise, a data vector yn with noise and a data vector yerr=y.sigma for the errors.
 1. Plot the datasets including data points, error bars and error bands.

 ## Exercise 4 - Newton method